Mike Ford Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

+- The Mets pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Mets have a 4.47 team ERA that ranks 18th among all MLB pitching staffs.

-- Mets pitchers combine to rank 19th in baseball in home runs surrendered (164 total, 1.2 per game).
+- Mets pitchers combine to allow 168 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.